billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

   onClick: function|null, /* callback function to be called when the map item is clicked */
   onMouseOver: function|null, /* callback function to be called when the cursor is over the map item */
   onMouseOut: function|null, /* callback function to be called when the cursor was over the map item and now is out side the map item */
+  onMouseMove: function|null, /* callback function to be called when the cursor is over and moving on the map item */
+  onDrag: function|null, /* callback function to be called when the cursor is dragging the map item */
+  onDragEnd: function|null, /* callback function to be called when the cursor finishes dragging the map item */
   customHitX: number|null, /* The custom x coordinate on the left of the map item used in calculating hit test, will use default x coordinate if this is not specified */
   customHitY: number|null, , /* The custom y coordinate at the top of the map item used in calculating hit test, will use default y coordinate if this is not specified */
   customHitWidth: number|null, /* The custom width of the map item used in calculating hit test, will use default width of the map item if this is not specified */